opencor/opencor-developer-documentation/src/develop/plugins/index.rst

 .. _coreDirectory: https://github.com/opencor/opencor/blob/master/src/plugins/miscellaneous/Core/

 **Note:** the |SampleCategory|_ and |TestCategory|_ categories are special categories in that they are only available when building OpenCOR with the ``ENABLE_SAMPLE_PLUGINS`` and/or ``ENABLE_TEST_PLUGINS`` options set to ``ON``.
-They should therefore only be used for plugins that are aimed at helping people who want to learn how to write plugins for OpenCOR, and/or for test plugins.
+They should therefore only be used for plugins that are aimed at helping people who want to learn how to write plugins for OpenCOR, and/or at testing things.

 .. _develop_plugins_index_interfaces: